Written by James McCormack, Foot & Ankle Physiotherapist and footwear reviewer.

 - Forefoot Rocker: Yes, designed for smooth transitions.

-- Toe Box: Broader than standard shoes but more secure in the heel and midfoot.
+- Toe Box: Broader anatomical toe box than standard shoes but more secure in the heel and midfoot.

 - Stability Elements: Sidewalls in the midfoot to enhance balance.